Raja-Muhammad-Bilal-Arshad/BreachPath-Polymorphic-Traversal-Simulator/README.md

 The Search Algorithm Simulator provides an interactive environment for visualizing how different search algorithms explore a grid to find paths from a start node to a target node.
 It features real-time visualization, VCR-style controls, comprehensive statistics, and innovative hybrid algorithms.

 **Key Capabilities:**
-- 9 different search algorithms
+- 13 different search algorithms (including 5 research algorithms)
 - Real-time telemetry dashboard
 - Step-by-step execution with rewind
 - Random maze generation